camwick/Minesweeper-Solver/README.md

 ## Working On:

-- 1-2 mine patter
+- hole pattern
-- mine pattern recognition
+- more mine pattern recognition

 ## Goals: